 How To Apply For The FAFSA

-How to Apply for FAFSA in 7 Easy Steps
+Apply for the FAFSA in 7 Easy Steps

 The Free Application for Federal Student Aid (FAFSA) is one of the primary sources of financial aid for students and their families.
-But it can be confusing, so it’s important to learn how to apply for it.
+But it can be confusing, so it’s important to learn how to properly apply for and submit your FAFSA form.

 The FAFSA is how you access financial aid from both the federal and state governments as well as some college and universities.
 Financial aid may come in the form of scholarships, grants, work-study, and federal student loans.